kno3comma14/personal-posts/wasm/wasm-introduction.md

 Now that we are understanding a little bit more the concept of WebAssembly, so let's continue with the benefits this technology brings to us.
 ### Main goals of WebAssembly
 Like any other technology on the web, WebAssembly has been created thinking about some specific goals in mind.
-We are presenting these goals in a different way as follows:
+We are presenting these goals differently as follows:
 - Security: WebAssembly provides a secure sandboxed virtual machine.
 This means that we can WASM code from any web application without thinking about intrusions over our personal computers or servers.
 Proof of this point is any of the most used browsers on the web have its support enabled by default because they are confident about the security provided by WASM.